-13.1 Cwm Taf will provide all the support services to the Joint Committee as described at Appendix 1.
+13.1 Cwm Taf Morgannwg CTMUHB will provide all the support services to the Joint Committee as described at Appendix 1.

+Each LHB will ensure that appropriate internal arrangements are made to delegate their respective functions to the Joint Committee for the procurement of the Relevant Services.
+The Joint Committee (acting through the Host LHB) will establish collaborative commissioning and managerial arrangements to negotiate, agree and manage all aspects of service level agreements/contracts for the Relevant Services on such terms and for such purposes as may be agreed by the Joint Committee

-13.2 Agreed procurement arrangements via quotations, tenders, procurement contracts, service level agreements and terms of engagement will be entered into and signed by Cwm Taf on behalf of the Joint Committee in accordance with Cwm Taf’s procurement policy and Standing Financial Instructions.
+13.2 Agreed procurement arrangements via quotations, tenders, procurement contracts, service level agreements and terms of engagement will be entered into and signed by Cwm Taf Morgannwg CTMUHB on behalf of the Joint Committee in accordance with Cwm Taf Morgannwg CTMUHB’s procurement policy and Standing Financial Instructions.

-13.3 Cwm Taf shall not execute or, through performance create, any third party contract in respect of the Joint Committee unless authorised to do so by the Chief Ambulance Services Commissioner.
+13.3 Cwm Taf Morgannwg CTMUHB shall not execute or, through performance create, any third party contract in respect of the Joint Committee unless authorised to do so by the Chief Ambulance Services Commissioner.

-13.4 The Joint Committee will provide sufficient funds and other relevant resources to meet the requirements of all third party contracts entered into by Cwm Taf in pursuance of paragraph 13.3.
+13.4 The Joint Committee will provide sufficient funds and other relevant resources to meet the requirements of all third party contracts entered into by Cwm Taf Morgannwg CTMUHB in pursuance of paragraph 13.3.

-13.5 Cwm Taf shall provide the Chief Ambulance Services Commissioner (as appropriate) with drafts of all third party contracts and the Lead Director and/or the Joint Committee shall be entitled to require Cwm Taf to use its reasonable endeavours to negotiate such amendments to the terms of such contract as the Lead Director or the Chief Ambulance Services Commissioner (as appropriate) and/or the Joint Committee reasonably see fit.
+13.5 Cwm Taf Morgannwg CTMUHB shall provide the Chief Ambulance Services Commissioner (as appropriate) with drafts of all third party contracts and the Lead Director and/or the Joint Committee shall be entitled to require Cwm Taf Morgannwg CTMUHB to use its reasonable endeavours to negotiate such amendments to the terms of such contract as the Lead Director or the Chief Ambulance Services Commissioner (as appropriate) and/or the Joint Committee reasonably see fit.

 14. FINANCIAL PRINCIPLES